RTGS-OpenSource/rtgs-idcrypt-service/README.md

-# RTGS Service
+# RTGS ID Crypt Service
-This repository contains the source code of the RTGS service.
+This repository contains the source code of the RTGS ID Crypt service.